AngelMunoz/Hox/markdown/guides/general-usage.md

     // assuming token is a CancellationToken
     // assuming Layout.Default() produces a `Node`
     let node = Layout.Default()
-    for chunk in Render.start(nod, tokene) do
+    for chunk in Render.start(nod, token) do
         printfn $"Produced:\n\n{chunk}"
 }
 ```